TripIt Blog

 So, I can use my passport?

-Additionally, if you have an enhanced driver’s license—that is, a license from Michigan, Minnesota, New York, Vermont, or Washington with an embedded RFID chip that links to your essential personal ID information—you do not need a REAL ID to fly domestically.
-This type of license will be acceptable for travel come October 2021.
+Additionally, if you have an enhanced driver’s license—that is, a license from states such as Michigan, Minnesota, New York, Vermont, or Washington with an embedded RFID chip that links to your essential personal ID information—you do not need a REAL ID to fly domestically.
+This type of license will be acceptable for travel come May 2025.

 How do I obtain a REAL ID?